Singapore: Fiscal Incentives

 All Economic Sectors

-In Singapore's 2004 budget it was announced that the first $100,000 of normal chargeable income for new companies (with less than 20 shareholders) would be exempt from tax in each of their first three years of assessment, beginning YA 2005.
-From YA 2008, a 50% deduction was introduced on the next $200,000 of normal chargeable income for such companies in addition.
+In Singapore's 2004 budget it was announced that the first $100,000 of normal chargeable income for new companies (with less than 20 shareholders) would be exempt from tax in each of their first three years of assessment, starting with YA 2005.
+From YA 2008, a 50% deduction was introduced on the next $200,000 of normal chargeable income for such companies.

 The Technopreneur Investment Incentive has been expanded in scope and renamed the Enterprise Investment Incentive (EII).
 Investors in start-ups awarded the EII will enjoy tax deductions for any losses they incur in these start-ups.
 To help SMEs make greater use of intellectual property, the withholding tax on royalty payments was reduced from 15% to 10%.